yegor256/blog/_posts/2018/may/2018-05-08-open-source-attributes.md

 I didn't either, until recently.
 I thought that the moment my code is open I can forget about any rights and royalties.
 They will just use my code and I won't see any profit, ever.
-The license I attach to it won't matter&mdash;nobody reads it anyway.
+The license I attach to it won't matter---nobody reads it anyway.
 This is exactly what happens in most cases.
 But only while those users are small potatoes.